 This principle will help you navigate those areas of uncertainty like a pro.

-Italicize the titles of large works.
-What are large works?
+What are other examples of large works?
 I’m glad you asked.

 A large work might be:

 - A book, like Gone With the Wind

 - A movie, like The Dark Knight